Job Classification: Natural Resources 3

 - Valid Defensive Driving Certificate **

-- Highly organized individual with previous supervision, communication skills.
+- Highly organized individual with excellent keyboard, computer and communication skills.

 Completion of a fitness test may be a requirement of this position.